 Window stickers - Federal law requires that new cars contain window stickers revealing both the estimated gas mileage and the number and costs of factory installed extras.

 Usually the total sticker price will include a built-in profit margin recommended by the manufacturer, so the dealer may be willing to sell for less.
 It may be possible to have the car ordered with only the extras you want and no more, although this may take longer.
 If the window sticker has been altered or defaced, the dealer may be violating the law and may be trying to hide information.
 Beware of stickers that look like the manufacturer's sticker but merely add on items such as undercoating.
 These are products the dealer wants to sell at a higher cost.
-If the vehicle does not already contain such options and the dealer indicates that you must buy them, the dealer may be directly violating state law.
+If the vehicle does not already contain such options and the dealer indicates that you must buy them, the dealer may be violating state law.

 Financing deals - Often dealers advertise low Annual Percentage Rates or low monthly payments to encourage you to buy from that dealership.
 Make sure you understand the total amount you will pay.
 Never focus only on monthly payment.
 Low monthly payments may be no bargain if they are to be paid for a long time.
 Low interest rates are not bargains if another dealer will sell for a much lower cash price to begin with.
 Library publications will tell you exactly what the vehicle and various extras cost the dealer.
 Start with the dealer's cost and bargain up from that price rather than down from the dealer's sticker price.
 Remember that all extras, including insurance or service contracts, cost money.
+Also, review your credit report before you start shopping.
+You can check your report for free at www.annualcreditreport.com.

 Advertisements - If an advertised special sounds too good to be true, it probably is.
 Advertisements may range from confusing to outright misleading with small print, as well as vacation offers and other "free" offers.
 Beware of the outlandish offer.

 Warranties - Before you make a final decision, be sure you understand what the warranty covers, and more importantly, what it does not cover.
 On used cars, the law requires that a description of the warranty be disclosed on a window sticker.
 If the sticker says "as is" the dealer makes no warranty.
 He is not even guaranteeing you can drive it off of the lot.
-You may want to read LawLine on Automobile Warranties
+You may want to read LawLine on Automobile Warranties.

 If the salesman promises you anything, make sure he writes it down and it is signed by the dealership.
 If they will not write it down, the dealership likely will not honor the promise.
 Any sort of statements about the quality of the vehicle should also be made in writing, such as the car has never been wrecked, the mileage is correct and the car has only had one owner, etc.

 By now you should have done your homework.
 Once you sign a contract, you have an obligation to pay.
-Although some people think so, there is no three day right to rescind automobile sales.
+Although some people think so, there is no three-day right to rescind automobile sales.
 No such automatic rescission rights exist.

-Many times a defect in an car will not show up until it has been driven for a while.
+Many times a defect in a car will not show up until it has been driven for a while.
 If you believe your car is defective or that certain repairs need to be made, follow this procedure.

 First, re-examine your warranty terms.
 The warranty will describe in detail your rights and those of the dealer and manufacturer.
 Sometimes dealers and manufacturers disagree on who has the responsibility to make a particular repair, and you may need to remind them what the warranty says.